 Important: Not all student, employee, or tribal IDs will work for voting.

-The North Carolina State Board of Elections will produce its initial list of which student, employee, and tribal IDs will be accepted for voting by April 1, 2019.
-Contact email@example.com to get more details on how to get your institution’s ID approved for voting.
+The legislature has now extended the deadline for student ID compliance to November 1, 2019, and the State Board of Elections will produce its final list of which student, employee, and tribal IDs will be accepted for voting ahead of 2020.
+Contact email@example.com to get more details.

 EXCEPTIONS FOR PEOPLE WITHOUT ID